On the Credibility of Deniable Communication in Court: Related Work

 In the last two years, four studies conducted by computer scientists aimed to determine legal and/or social perceptions of deniability~\cite{yadav,collins,reitinger,rajendran}.
 The next two subsections discuss these prior works and how they relate to this paper.

 \paragraph{Deniability in Courts} Yadav et al.~\cite{yadav} and Collins et al.~\cite{collins}, searched judge-written orders and decisions in court cases in the United States and Switzerland respectively for situations where evidence relating to secure messaging was referenced.
-To the expressed surprise of both sets of authors, the judges writing the surveyed orders unquestioningly allowed the introduction of evidence from messaging platforms which have cryptographic deniability features.
+Both papers highlighted that the judges writing the surveyed orders unquestioningly allowed the introduction of evidence from messaging platforms which have cryptographic deniability features.
 We searched legal databases using the queries developed in Yadav et al.~\cite{yadav} for the time period since the piece's publication and found that the trend has continued.
-The tone both studies use when discussing this finding is notably crestfallen, with Collins et al. stating:
+Collins et al. states:

 \begin{displayquote} ``Our study, along with with Yadav et al.’s findings show that deniability seems irrelevant in court cases in Switzerland and the United States.
 Although the results cannot be generalised to other countries, they provide evidence that cryptographic deniability does not translate into real-world deniability and that a purely cryptographic approach does not impact the legal setting.
 When one party claims a forgery, judges consistently reject these claims.''~\cite{collins} \end{displayquote}